Mediavine Review: Is it the Best Ad Network to Boost Your Profits?

 You are most likely already familiar with Adsense since it's been around the longest.
 Someone clicks an ad and you get paid.
 The beauty (and curse?) is that Google is the middle man so you don't have to work with advertisers at all.

 Google automatically finds the relevant ads for your content.
 You just copy and paste a snippet of code and then you are all set.
 I love this simple model, because it's a great way to get started making some money from your site.

 Unsurprisingly, Mediavine would be a next step up.
-Mediavine ads will earn more than Adsense, and the Mediavine RPM will be far higher.
+Mediavine ads will earn you more, and the Mediavine RPM will be far higher.

 Ezoic is actually a certified Google Adsense Partner.
-This basically means that Ezoic still gets most of the ads it run from Google Adsense, but they are given some advantages.
-They are allowed to place more ad units per page than a regular publisher for example.
+This basically means that Ezoic still gets most of the ads it run from Google, but there are other advantages as well.
+For example, they are allowed to place more ad units per page than a regular publisher.

-Ezoic also does additional optimization, and I believe even automated optimization once you are in their network to increase earnings.
-So moving from Google Adsense to letting Ezoic run them for you is probably a good move for most people.
+Ezoic also does additional optimization, and even automated optimization once you are in their network to increase earnings.
+So allowing Ezoic to run the ad process for you is probably a good move for most people.

 Mediavine works similar to Ezoic.
-They are a certified Google Adsense Partner and many (most?) of their ads are straight from the Google Adsense inventory.
+They are a certified Adsense Partner and many (most?)
+Mediavine ads are straight from the Adsense inventory.